pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. Click **Save**.
 1. Configure integrations with other applications, or click **Next** to install Harbor.

-<p class="note"><strong>Note</strong>: If you activate integration with vRealize Log Insight, Tanzu Kubernetes Grid Integrated Edition Management Console generates a unique vRealize Log Insight agent ID for the management console.
+<p class="note"><strong>Note</strong>: If you activate integration with vRealize Log Insight, {{  vars.product }} Management Console generates a unique vRealize Log Insight agent ID for the management console.
 You must provide this agent ID to vRealize Log Insight so that it can pull the appropriate logs from the management console VM.
-For information about how to obtain the agent ID, see <a href="console-troubleshooting.html#log-insight">Obtain the VMware vRealize Log Insight Agent ID for TKGI Management Console</a> in <i>Troubleshooting Tanzu Kubernetes Grid Integrated Edition Management Console</i>. </p>
+For information about how to obtain the agent ID, see <a href="console-troubleshooting.html#log-insight">Obtain the VMware vRealize Log Insight Agent ID for TKGI Management Console</a> in <i>Troubleshooting {{  vars.product }} Management Console</i>. </p>

 ### <a id='integrations-syslog'></a>Configure a Connection to Syslog